QuidneIT/Q-Astro-Dew-Monitor/README.md

 # Q-Astro-Dew-Monitor
 Q- Astro Dew Monitor for a max of 2 dew heaters

-You can find details about this Dew Monitor on my website: https://www.q-astro.com/#/ascom-auto-dew-monitor/

-For a version history you can have a look at the VersionHistory.txt file.

-Version 4.1.0 is released.
+Version 4.1.1 is released.
 For this release you need to update the Arduino code as well.

+You can find details about this Dew Monitor on my website: https://www.q-astro.com/#/ascom-auto-dew-monitor/ For a version history you can have a look at the VersionHistory.txt file.

+When using the Monitor App in Manual mode, be aware that updates can take a few update cycles to filter back to the Monitor App.
+Also switching back from Manual to Automatic mode will take a few update cycles to reflect the change.

 You can communicate directly with the Arduino on the board (e.g. using puTTY) and the following commands are available to you:
 * i# - This return what it is and its version number.